mnot/I-D/dnsop-onion-tld/draft.md

 # Introduction

-The Tor network {{Dingledine2004}} has the ability to host "hidden" services using the ".onion" Top-Level Domain.
-Such addresses can be used as other domain names can (e.g., in URLs {{RFC3986}}), but instead of using the DNS infrastructure, .onion names are hashes that correspond to the identity of a given service, thereby conflating location and authentication.
+The Tor network {{Dingledine2004}} has the ability to host network services using the ".onion" Top-Level Domain.
+Such addresses can be used as other domain names can (e.g., in URLs {{RFC3986}}), but instead of using the DNS infrastructure, .onion names are hashes that correspond to the identity of a given service, thereby combining location and authentication.

 In this way, .onion names are "special" in the sense defined by {{RFC6761}}
 Section 3; they require hardware and software implementations to change their handling, in order to achieve the desired properties of the name (see
 {{security}}).
 These differences are listed in {{onion}}.

+Like other TLDs, .onion addresses can have an arbitrary number of subdomain components.
+This information is not meaningful to the Tor protocol, but can be used in application protocols like HTTP {{RFC7230}}.

 See {{tor-address}} and {{tor-rendezvous}} for the details of the creation and use of .onion names.